unknownpvp/academic-kickstart/content/project/index.md

   image: ""
 ---

 Searching for the next exciting game to play?
 Looking through lists of games and can't find what you want to play takes a lot of time and effort.
 With this app, a list of Metacritic video game reviews will be displayed on a query search.
 Gamers will be able to read video game reviews and distinguish recommendations to noteworthy games.
+Critic scores will also be displayed based on its popularity.
+A simple query search will be able to find game genres to reviews that will satisfy your gamer needs.

+Project Proposal: